 - Make sure to document and archive your communications with the agency

-Conclusion: The success of any outsourced marketing campaign depends on a whole host of factors.
+The success of any outsourced marketing campaign depends on a whole host of factors.
 But one element that you can control is how you manage the whole project.
-No matter how reputable or experienced your partner agency may be, the campaign won’t amount to much without your involvement.
+No matter how reputable or experienced your partner lead generation firm may be, the campaign won’t amount to much without your involvement.

 If you have other pieces of advice to add about managing outsourced marketing campaigns, I’d love to read about them.
 Just let me know through the comments and please feel free to shoot me your questions.